min2ha/ukwa-site/content/target/50883/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# WEA in World War I in the North East, The

 The Workers Educational Association (WEA) was launched in the North East in 1910 at a time when education was mostly accessible to the wealthy.
 This project reflects on the Association's experience during WWI.